JohnSnowLabs/spark-nlp-workshop/platforms/dataproc-jupyter-UI/README.md

-## Instructions for running Spark-NLP Healthcare in Dataproc
+## Instructions for running Healthcare in Dataproc

 + **Access Dataproc in GCP**
 + **Go to Clusters** -> CREATE CLUSTER